t101804/AmazonGrabber/README.md

 ## How To Use
 ```
-set your apikey first in .apikey
+set the configuration in config.conf set to your apikey and correcxt server configuration
-after that you should run in cmd to avoid force close if having error

-linux :
-$ chmod +x yourapikey.txt
-$ chmod +x main
-$ ./main
-windows :
-$ main.exe
 ```
 ## Detail API
-<p>fixed free api endpoints : http://20.213.60.227:1338/grab/amazonaws.com/total/10 ( Limited Requests )
+<p>fixed free api endpoints : https://repcyber.com/grab/amazonaws.com/total/10 ( Limited Requests )

-for vip ( full-access repproject users ) : ( you will get the tools for parse this all result too ) http://20.213.60.227:1338/vipgrab/amazonaws.com/total/1000 ( Unlimited Requests Max is 10k Per Each Requests , you can set the loop  )</p>
+for vip ( full-access repproject users ) : ( you will get the tools for parse this all result too ) https://repcyber.com/vipgrab/amazonaws.com/total/1000 ( Unlimited Requests Max is 10k Per Each Requests , you can set the loop  )</p>